tobyqin/ci/README.md

 # github actions

-Try to learn and use github actions
+Try to learn and use github actions.